Maurice Leblanc: Life

 Maurice Leblanc was the second child of Émile Leblanc, 34-year-old ship-owner merchant, and of Mathilde Blanche (née Brohy) daughter of rich dyers, aged 21 and was delivered by Achille Flaubert, Gustave Flaubert's brother.
 He had an elder sister Jehanne (born in 1863) and a younger sister Georgette Leblanc (born in 1869) who from 1883 until the 1920s was an actor and star operatic soprano.

 During the Franco-German War of 1870, his father sent Maurice to Scotland.
 Upon his return to France, he completed his studies in Rouen.
 The young Maurice received his first education in a free institution, the Patry pension.
 Then, from 1875 to 1882, completed his secondary studies at the Lycée Corneille.
 As a teenager, he frequently encountered Gustave Flaubert and Guy de Maupassant.

 Refusing the career that his father intended for him at a card factory, Maurice instead headed to Paris in 1888, to pursue writing.
 First a journalist, then novelist and storyteller.
-His first novel, Une femme (A Woman), published in 1893 was very successful, and was followed by other works, such as Des couples (The Couples), Voici des ailes (Here are wings) and his only play, La pitié, released in 1902, which is a failure, causing him to give up the theater for a while.
+His first novel, Une femme (A Woman), published in 1893 was very successful, and was followed by other works, such as Des couples (The Couples), Voici des ailes (Here are wings) and his only play, La pitié, released in 1902, which was a failure, causing him to give up the theater for a while.
 In 1901, he published L'Enthousiasme, an autobiographical novel.

 In 1905, Pierre Lafitte, the director of the monthly Je sais tout, commissioned a short story from Leblanc, that was to be in the vein of A.J Raffles by Ernest William Hornung and the adventures of Sherlock Holmes.
 The resulting "L'Arrestation d'Arsène Lupin" (The Arrest of Arsène Lupin) proved to be a great public success.
 Two years later, the book Arsène Lupin, Gentleman Burglar was released, containing the first nine stories depicting the character that were published in the French magazine Je sais tout.
 By 1907, Doyle or his representatives had threatened legal action over the unauthorized use of the character, and Leblanc's following collection of stories was titled Arsène Lupin versus Herlock Sholmes.

 Maurice Leblanc received the Legion of Honor on January 17, 1908, presented by then Under-Secretary of State for Fine Arts, Étienne Dujardin-Beaumetz.
 While a supporter of French radical socialists and free-thinker in his early age, Leblanc became more bourgeois around the time of the First World War.
 Leblanc would start to grow weary of writing Arsène Lupin stories.
 As early as 1910, he tried to kill his hero in the novel 813, but would resuscitate the character in The Crystal Stopper.